cablelabs/transparent-security/docs/int_header/INT_header.md

 The hop-by-hop INT header will follow the header as described in section 4.7.
 INT Hop-by-Hop Metadata Header Format in the current INT specification.

-* INT instructions are encoded as a bitmap in the 16 bit INT Instruction field:
+* INT instructions are encoded as a bitmap in the 16 bit INT Instruction field and adds two new bits to include the MAC address of the origionating device:

-* Transparent Secuirty requires the bit0 (MSB): Switch ID and adds two new bits to include the MAC address of the origionating device.
+  * Transparent Secuirty requires the bit0 (MSB):
   * bit8: Originating Device MAC (Most signifigant 4 octets)
   * bit9: Originating Device MAC (Least signifigant 2 octets + 2 octets of 0 padding)